 CMNGD (COMMONGOOD) launched in June 2016, and full operations by September 2016 with the support of a variety of community partners like ATB Financial, the Calgary Drop In & Rehab Centre, FreshStart Recovery, The Alex, Momentum and a variety of businesses and private investors in Calgary.

 For the first year, CMNGD (COMMONGOOD) scaled out of the basement of the Calgary Drop-In & Rehab Centre, using their commercial laundry machines in the evening and employing people living at the shelter.
 In December 2017, CMNGD purchased a commercial laundry plant which increased their capacity and expanded into the health & wellness industries and events, adding even more impact employment hours.

 The operation is simple: CMNGD picks up and delivers tens of thousands of linens from restaurants, spas, fitness centres & events every week.
 Then they wash, dry, iron and fold these linens (uniforms, napkins, towels, bed sheets, etc) and deliver them ready for use.
 This model is a repetitive employment model that allows for easy training and consistency for our barriered employees.

-The impact lies in the simple but significant undertaking in the employment model; hiring people who are faced with poverty and homelessness providing on the job training, mentorship and ensuring they are connected to the right social service agencies.
+The impact lies in the simple but significant undertaking in the employment model; hiring people who are faced with poverty barriers providing on the job training, mentorship and ensuring they are connected to the right social service agencies.

 And let's not forget about the environmental impact, CMNGD is using compost from local restaurants and turning it into biofuel technology and using solar power to heat their water.
 This significantly reduces their environmental impact and reduces operational costs.

 CMNGD customers are locally owned and operated restaurants, spas, fitness centres and events, please support our partners and please refer those businesses to us.